-Log Hill Mesa is one of two mesas overlooking the town of Ridgway, a quaint crossroads town where people know each other, the streets are still dirt, and the views breathtaking.
+Log Hill Mesa is one of two mesas overlooking the town of Ridgway, a quaint crossroads town where people know each other, most of the streets are still dirt, and the views breathtaking.

 Log Hill affords incredible views of the San Juan mountain range to the south and the Cimarron range to the east-southeast.
 These two ranges meet in a gorgeous tight valley; at the end of that valley is the lovely Town of Ouray, the “Switzerland of America”.